How to Hire International Contractors in 6 Steps

 - A few sentences about your company

-Some companies also provide their budget for the foreign contractor.
-This can help keep candidates to only those willing to work within your budget but could also hurt your negotiations.
-If you don’t mention the rate, you can instead get quotes from the foreign contractors, which can help in your decision making.
+Some companies also include their budget for the foreign contractor in their job ads.
+This can help ensure that your job posting only attracts candidates who are willing to work within your budget but could also hurt your negotiations.
+If you don’t mention the rate, you can instead get quotes from the foreign contractors (which we discuss in the next step) to help in your decision-making.

-You can use typical job boards to post your job, or a platform like Upwork, which boasts millions of users, including many foreign contractors.
+You can use typical job boards to advertise your job posting, or a platform like Upwork, which boasts millions of users, including many foreign contractors.
 You can search profiles and let them apply to your job post.
-Upwork makes it easy to pay them, too, using its platform as the payment processor.
+Upwork makes it easy to pay them as well, using its platform as the payment processor.
+To learn more about its features, read our Upwork review.

 Once you’ve received applications from interested foreign contractors and compiled your list of the most qualified, ask them for quotes.
 Doing this before an interview will help you reduce the number of interviews you need to conduct, as some quotes may be outside your budget.
 Negotiation can come later.